sgothel/pacman/README.md

     - Next move algo
     - Grouped wave switch of scatter, chase and frightened
     - Exit home using local and global pellet timer
+    - PRNG with an identical seed value every new level and life for predictable results
 - Level specification (per level)
   - Timings
     - scatter and chase duration per phase